KristianOellegaard/django-hvad/docs/public/models.rst

 Defining models
 ***************

-Models which have fields that should be translatable have to inherit :class:`hvad.models.TranslatableModel` instead of :class:`django.db.models.Model`.
-Their default manager (usually the ``objects`` attribute) must be an instance of :class:`hvad.manager.TranslationManager` or a subclass of that class.
-Your inner :class:`Meta` class on the model may not use any translated fields in it's options.
+Defining models with django-hvad is done by inheriting :class:`~hvad.models.TranslatableModel`.
+Model definition works like in regular Django, with the following additional features:

-Fields to be translated have to be wrapped in a :class:`hvad.models.TranslatedFields` instance which has to be assigned to an attribute on your model.
-That attribute will be the reversed ForeignKey from the :term:`Translations Model` to your :term:`Shared Model`.
+- Translatable fields can be defined on the model, by wrapping them in a :class:`~hvad.models.TranslatedFields` instance, and assigning it to an attribute on the model.
+That attribute will be used to access the :term:`translations <Translations Model>` of your model directly.
+Behind the scenes, it will be a reversed ForeignKey from the :term:`Translations Model` to your :term:`Shared Model`.

-If you want to customize your :term:`Translations Model` using directives on a inner :class:`Meta` class, you can do so by passing a dictionary holding the directives as the ``meta`` keyword to :class:`~hvad.models.TranslatedFields`.
+- Custom settings can be set on the :term:`Translations Model` by passing them as a ``meta`` dictionnary to :class:`~hvad.models.TranslatedFields`.

 A full example of a model with translations::

     from django.db import models
     from hvad.models import TranslatableModel, TranslatedFields

     class TVSeries(TranslatableModel):
         distributor = models.CharField(max_length=255)

         translations = TranslatedFields(
             title = models.CharField(max_length=100),
             subtitle = models.CharField(max_length=255),